The complete tourist guide for visiting Towns and Villages in the Cotswolds

 The Cotswolds is an expanse of gently sloping green hills and ancient, picturesque towns and villages in south-western and west-central England.
 It is a designated as an area of Outstanding Natural Beauty, the largest in the country, and its quintessentially English charm predominantly spans the counties of Gloucestershire and Oxfordshire, while also reaching into parts of Wiltshire, Somerset, Worcestershire and Warwickshire.

-The Cotswolds has the largest number of conservation areas of any English region.
+The Cotswolds has the largest number of conservation areas of any English region for the travel visitor to see.
 It stretches from the northern gateway of Broadway to the magnificent roman town and Georgian city of Bath on the southern fringes.
 The fringes of the region include Shakespeare's Stratford upon Avon, the king maker's castle of Warwick, the historic academia of Oxford, and Winston Churchill's childhood home, Blenheim Palace.

 Northern Cotswold Places